r-antoniomg/stuff-without-context/pages/about.md

 ### Location information

+{% include feature/cloud.html fields="location" width="25"  %}

 The metadata file that informs the content of this site is a .csv document which includes columns for location, as well as latitude and longitude information.
 These fields are part of the standard [CollectionBuilder-CSV template](https://github.com/CollectionBuilder/collectionbuilder-csv).

-The data in these fields was kept in the file and were left in the file, but for the most part it's been hidden from public display, except for the location, which appears in the [Browse cards](/stuff-without-context/browse.html).
+The data in these fields was kept in the file, but for the most part it's been hidden from public display, except for the location, which appears in the [Browse cards](/stuff-without-context/browse.html).

 The data contained in these fields corresponds to the geographic location where the various images were made.

-{% include feature/cloud.html fields="location" min="" background="dark" button="outline-warning"  %}

 You may download select columns of the metadata file, as well as its full version, from the [Data](/stuff-without-context/data.html) page.